Leochan6/figma-magireco/README.md

 ### Removing a Background.
 1. Navigate to the `Background Tab`.
-2. Select the frame you want to add a background to.
+2. Select the frame you want to remove a background from.
 3. Press `Remove`.

 ## Gallery